Xuhang01/LoopAnchor/docs/index.rst

 Welcome to LoopAnchor's documentation!
 ===================================

 ..
-LoopAnchor documentation master file.
+LoopAnchor documentation master file, created by sphinx-quickstart on Thu Sep 16 19:43:51 2021.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 LoopAnchor – Inferring CTCF insulators and anchored loops across human tissues and cell types.
 ===============================================================================================

 .. toctree::
+   :maxdepth: 1

    Pipeline